twplatformlabs/psk-aws-iam-profiles/README.md

 	</p>
 </div>

-Go [here](https://github.com/ThoughtWorks-DPS/lab-documentation/blob/master/doc/architecture.md) for the arachitectural overview of an AWS-based Engineering Platform.
+Go [here](https://github.com/ThoughtWorks-DPS/lab-documentation/blob/master/doc/architecture.md) for the architectural overview of an AWS-based Engineering Platform.

 This pipeline manages:

 **Product service accounts**
+Two service accounts (machine users) are defined for use in the Engineering Platform teams AWS IAM-based identity pipelines.
+The service accounts do not have any permission policies assigned directly but are instead added to either the non-production or the production Group as appropriate.
+The groups have policies attached that enable assumption of any PSKRoles in the product accounts.

 main.tf